TajTanvir1/MongoDB-Practice/ModulePractice/Conceptual1/Conceptual1.md

-to get total from several data
+"use strict";

-db.Oders2.aggregate([
+// to get total from several data db.Oders2.aggregate([
     {
         $facet: {